DiSSCo/dissco.github.io/SpecimenImageCapture/photographymodule.md

 To illustrate the different components of photo exposure we will make comparison to this well exposed photo:

 ![base settings image for comparison](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/base_settings_F_10_ISO400.JPG?raw=true)

-This image shows a single specimen of *Colias hyale* (the pale clouded yellow) The exposure settings used were: shutter speed = 1/80; ISO = 400, and aperture f/10.
+Figure 21: Image shows a single specimen of *Colias hyale* (the pale clouded yellow).
+The exposure settings used were: shutter speed = 1/80; ISO = 400, and aperture f/10.

 We will now explore how each of these three factors affects the images produced.

 **ISO** – standing for ‘International Organization for Standardization’, ISO values typically range between 200 and 2000 and is a measure of the camera’s sensitivity to light.
 The higher the ISO the brighter a photo will be.
 Specimen imaging workflows use a range of ISO depending on the specimen and available lighting.
 For example, our herbarium sheet workflow uses a lower ISO value of 200 since additional light sources mean too high an ISO would produce an overexposed image.
 ISO stands for International Organization for Standardization.
 Unless you have a good reason not to, you should keep the ISO as low as possible.
 Increasing the ISO not only amplifies the image data (the signal) but also unwanted random data off the sensor (the noise).
 It is preferable to keep the signal-to-noise-ratio as low as possible.